How to Grow Salvias: The Complete Salvia Flower Guide

 Planting

-All salvias do best in full sun (6-8 hours of sunlight per day) and well-drained soil.
+All salvias do best in full sun (6–8 hours of sunlight per day) and well-draining soil.
 Many varieties (typically those with light-colored flowers) will also do well in part-shade, but flowering will be reduced.

 When to Plant Salvia